error418/FreeMate/Readme.md

 ### INSTALLING
 - For each serving of FreeMate:
   - 20% SuperStrong Mate Tea
+  - Add one of the following
     - Add as much sugar as required by your system, but don't take too much
+    - Add apple juice until the sweetness of the instance has reached adequate levels
   - Add a few dashes of Lemon Juice
   - Mix it well
   - Add Carbonated Water